top of page

 The following are our church announcements for the week:

 Our Sunday School Class occurs each Sunday morning, beginning at 9:00 a.m.
-Our Noon Day Bible Study Class occurs each Tuesday (weather permitting).
+Our Noon Day Bible Study Class occurs each Tuesday.
+All are invited to attend.

 Thought for the Week